NyCodeGHG/teamcity-documentation/topics/upgrade-notes.md

 The build status icon, available via the default `http://<TeamCity Server host>:<port>/app/rest/builds/<buildLocator>/statusIcon` [REST API endpoint](https://www.jetbrains.com/help/teamcity/rest/get-build-status-icon.html), is now provided in the SVG format instead of PNG.
 The `statusIcon.svg` endpoint is still supported for compatibility with existing scripts.

+### Unbundled old versions of REST API

+The following old versions of [REST API](https://www.jetbrains.com/help/teamcity/rest/teamcity-rest-api-documentation.html) have been unbundled: 6.0, 7.0, 8.1, 9.0, 9.1.
+If this change causes any problems for your setup, please contact us via any [feedback channel](feedback.md).

 ### Bundled tools updates

 * Bundled Amazon Corretto Java has been updated to version 11.0.11.9.1 in the TeamCity server Docker images and Windows installers.